 Here is an example of how incorporating visual assistance can lead to the best IVR experience.

 During the IVR conversation, the customer is requested to upload an image or video.
 Once the customer accepts/agrees, he receives a link that opens his smartphone camera, so he can show the agent the issue or indicate proof of documentation.
 This visual data is loaded to the enterprise’s visual engagement system and assigned to the relevant case in the CRM.

 Potentially, this visual information can be processed with computer vision AI to identify devices, faces and text within images, and to cross correlate this data with existing information in the system.
 These insights can be used for smart classification and routing, faster diagnosis of the issue by the agent, or efficient self service guidance provided by a bot.

 Visual assistance in IVR call centers can be a force multiplier for human-assisted service.
 Before being connected with an agent, the customer can be prompted to upload visuals.
 This helps the agent with rapid diagnosis and prompt resolution.

 For example, a customer calls to report trouble with his washing machine.
 The IVR directs him to take a photo of the serial number, and this data is automatically cross-checked to determine the machine’s warranty status.
 Next, the IVR asks the customer to show the display panel.
 With computer vision AI, the bot identifies the device model and error message, classifies the case accordingly and routes it to the relevant support team.

-IVR has the potential to add significant value to call centers by expanding it supporting technologies.
-Integrating visual assistance within IVR enables efficient usage of time, by reducing waiting time as well as AHT.
+IVR has the potential to add significant value to call centers by expanding its supporting technologies.
+Integrating visual assistance as part of IVR optimization enables efficient usage of time, by reducing waiting time as well as AHT.
 IVR has the ability to streamline assisted service by enhancing call classification and routing to the relevant agent, while acquiring essential information from the customer.
 IVR can also increase its self service capabilities, and as a result, further reduce call center volume while enhancing customer satisfaction.